 Florence - The Strozzina inside Palazzo Strozzi is your best bet for a good contemporary art exhibit in this city.
 The rotating exhibits are usually related to the theme being explored in the larger space upstairs.
 Strozzina brings an international touch to the city, often with emerging or established artists from Germany, the USA, and elsewhere.
 Weekly talks inside the space (in Italian) are part of it’s outreach to the city.

 Prato - the Centro Pecci opened 15 years ago and has offered good quality temporary rotating exhibits since that time.
 Now it’s undergoing a massive expansion scheme that will make it THE reference center for contemporary art in Tuscany.
 The new spaces will permit the exhibition of the permanent collection.
-The expected date of 2012 has been extended to 2013 and I expect it to be extended again.
+The expected date of 2012 has been extended to 2013 and I expect it to be extended again (update, Feb 2014: the completion date is no nearer).
 Parts of this collection have been traveling worldwide, especially to China, as part of an innovative scheme to make Italian contemporary art known abroad.

 Pistoia - In this smallish town, Palazzo Fabroni has some pretty innovative exhibits, but it’s hard to find out what’s on since it doesn’t have a dedicated website.
 As I occasionally receive their press releases, your best bet is to check my list of what’s on in Tuscany.